bait509-ubc/BAIT509/README.md

 # BAIT509 - Business Applications of Machine Learning

+*** NOTE THAT THIS REPO IS NOT CURRENTLY BEING UPDATED.
+CURRENT STUDENTS SHOULD VISIT THE CANVAS COURSE PAGE.

 This is the home page for the 2019 iteration of the course BAIT 509 at the University of British Columbia, Vancouver, Canada.
 The core syllabus can be found at [sauder_syllabus.pdf](sauder_syllabus.pdf), but anything listed on this website will take precedence.

 This repository is avaiable as a [website](https://bait509-ubc.github.io/BAIT509/).